 Myth: Only African Americans get Habitat for Humanity homes.

 Fact: Habitat builds houses in partnership with those in need - regardless of race, religion, or any other difference.
-The candidates are those who meet these three criteria:
+Criteria for homeownership can be found on the Becoming A Homebuyer page.

 Myth: Habitat for Humanity International dictates policy and practices for every local Habitat organization.